-Cumulative impacts would be related to dredging associated with other permitted or maintenance projects that are ongoing concurrently within the Harbor.
+Short-term cumulative impacts would be related to dredging associated with other permitted or maintenance projects that are ongoing concurrently within the Harbor.
 Impacts to EFH would be the combined effect on EFH related to avoidance of turbidity and temporary loss of benthic communities in the dredged areas.
 However, the impact to EFH in the project area is only a small percentage of the total EFH that exists in the Harbor for any one of the managed species (see Main Report/EA).

-Specifically, in response to cumulative impacts, mobile life stages are expected to find acceptable habitat elsewhere within the Harbor beyond the temporary and localized dredging plumes.
+Specifically, in response to cumulative impacts, mobile life stages are expected to find acceptable habitat elsewhere within the Harbor beyond the localized dredging plumes.
 Early life stages that are pelagic and planktonic will be carried through areas of dredging by tidal currents resulting in little effect on them.
-The life stages that would be most susceptible to the deepening dredging are demersal eggs and larvae.
+The life stages that would be most susceptible to the deepening dredging are eggs and larvae.
 Eggs are demersal and adhesive for a short period following fertilization; larvae are largely passive drifters with limited capabilities to move within the water column.
 The magnitude of cumulative impacts from this and other projects would be directly related to work occurring in specific areas that EFH species had used as spawning grounds the past winter and spring, and then only if the eggs and/or larvae were still present.

-In summary (also presented in Table format below), and based on HDP contract specific CRs and the 2017 HDP CRs, potential impacts from the proposed Federal action of deepening and widening existing deep-water channels currently comprising the HDCI could include:
+In summary, and based on the 2017 HDP Conservation Recommendations, potential impacts from the proposed Federal action of deepening and widening existing deep- water channels currently comprising the HDCI could include:

-- Physical disturbance and re-suspended sediments/re-deposition of suspended sediments (short-term direct and indirect impacts including potential burial and/or release of contaminants) - Entrainment of early life stages (eggs and larvae) of demersal species as a form of shortterm direct impact due primarily due to hydraulic dredging and capture of eggs and possibly larvae in the dredge - Loss of EFH function (i.e., loss of habitat) as a long-term indirect impact due to increased sedimentation and/or changes in depths, currents, substrate types, and/or in-water structures that reduce or eliminate the suitability of habitat for EFH-managed species.
+- Physical disturbance and re-suspended sediments/re-deposition of suspended sediments (short-term direct and indirect impacts including potential burial and/or release of contaminants) - Entrainment of early life stages (eggs and larvae) as a form of short-term direct impact due primarily due to hydraulic dredging and capture of eggs and possibly larvae in the dredge - Loss of EFH function (i.e. loss of habitat) as a long-term indirect impact due to increased sedimentation and/or changes in depths, currents, substrate types, and/or in-water structures that reduce or eliminate the suitability of habitat for EFH-managed species.